 The Tradition of Dana: Mindfulness and related teachings have traditionally been sustained by the 2,600 year-old tradition of dana, which literally means “generosity.”
 We follow this tradition by inviting participants to offer donations to the retreat leaders, who receive only reimbursement for travel expenses.

 6:30- 8:30 Clinical talk and mindfulness practice

 CONTINUING EDUCATION (CE):

-Bill and Susan Morgan are able to offer continuing education credits through the Institute for Meditation and Psychotherapy
+Bill and Susan Morgan are able to offer 20 hours of continuing education credits through the Institute for Meditation and Psychotherapy

 At the end of this retreat, participants will be able to:

 - Explain the importance of setting up the posture of one’s mindfulness meditation practice.

 - Identify the essential elements of the holding environment.

 - Demonstrate how to set up mindfulness practice in all four postures (sitting, standing, lying down, and walking).

 - Utilize compassion practices to enhance empathic attunement.